The Secret of Successful IT Projects

-It’s all too easy to couch the requirements such that they lead towards a particular solution.
+It’s all too easy to couch the requirements in terms that lead towards a particular solution.
 Here are some real-life examples:

 “We need two servers for redundancy”

-What is the requirement here?
-It is almost certainly not that we use two servers, regardless.
-This requirement says nothing about the relationship between the two servers.
+What is the real requirement here?
+It is almost certainly not that we simply use two servers.
+That requirement says nothing about the relationship between the two servers.
 Will we keep one in a box on the shelf “just in case”?

-Better to question the requirements with “why”.
-Keep doing that until you unearth the real tequirement:
+Better to question the requirements with “why?”, and keep doing so until you reach the real requirement: